-You can use the Filter Wizard to assist you in constructing filters throughout the system.
+The Filter Wizard is available throughout the system to assist you in constructing filters.
 The Filter Wizard offers two different approaches for building filters:

 • Hierarchies: Build a filter using hierarchies that have been set up for your system.
 You select the items that you want to include and the Filter Wizard builds the filter criteria statement for you.